 When the beef has mostly browned, add the onions to the pan and toss to combine.
 Cook until the onions are soft, about 4-6 minutes.

-4 Add cooked pasta: Mix in the drained and cooked macaroni and the parsley.
+Reserve a half cup of the pasta cooking water.
+Mix in the drained and cooked macaroni and the parsley.
 Cook for another 5 minutes.
+Add in some of the pasta water if the dish is too dry.

 Add freshly ground black pepper and salt to taste.